 Who May File a Wrongful Death Claim in Alaska?

-Additionally, only certain individuals may bring a wrongful death claim or lawsuit in Alaska.
+Only certain individuals may bring a wrongful death claim In Alaska.
 These individuals include:

 - The surviving spouse of the deceased